-- Malaria is caused by parasites from the genus Plasmodium, which are spread to people through the bite of infected mosquitoes.
+- Malaria is caused by parasites from the genus Plasmodium, which are spread to people through the bite of infected mosquitoes of the Anopheles species.
 Statistics show that there are 250 million to 500 million cases of malaria each year in the world, causing up to 1 million deaths.
 Deaths are especially common in children.

 - Approximately 1,500 cases are diagnosed in the U.S. each year, largely as a result of international travel or immigration.

 - The hallmark of malaria is fever.
 Initially, symptoms may mimic the flu.
 Fever may be accompanied by shaking chills and muscle aches.
 Anemia is common.